zeppe-lin/rc/README.md

 This distribution is a fork of CRUX' init scripts (extracted from rc port) with the following differences:
-- rewritten in POSIX sh(1p)
+- POSIX sh(1p) instead of bash(1)
-- added rc.conf(5) man page
-- added rc(8) man page
+- rc(8) and rc.conf(5) man page
+- seedrng(8) for seeding the kernel RNG from seed files
-- added mdadm(1) support to assemble raid volumes
+- optional mdadm(1) support to assemble raid volumes
-- added cryptmount(8) support to parse crypttab(5) file by cryptsetup(8)
+- optional cryptmount(8) support to parse crypttab(5) file by cryptsetup(8)
-- make screen blanking timeout configurable
+- screen blanking timeout configurable
-- removed rc.fix file
+- remove rc.fix file
-- use seedrng(8) for seeding the kernel RNG from seed files

 See git log for further differences.